abrahami/sustainable-high-quality-wikis/README.md

 We are aware that reproducing the exact same features we created for modeling is complicated.
 Hence, we wish to highlight the following:

-* We share the modeling data frames we use in their final format (for both `FA` and `GA` use-cases tested).
+* We share the modeling data frames we use in their final format (for both `FA` and `GA` use cases tested).
 See under the 'data' folder.
+* We use the Wikipeida dump files while processing the data and creating features.
+* We also use the talk pages for data creation.
+* Per Wikipedia articles, we create a Python object that contains a lot of the information about it.
+The creation process code is in the `article_assessment_objects_creation.py` file.
+* For further questions and comments, please don't hesitate to contact us over email (isabrah@umich.edu, Abraham).